BIND zone file backend

 bind-dnssec-db

-¶Filename to store and access our DNSSEC metadatabase, empty for none.
+Filename to store and access our DNSSEC metadatabase, empty for none.
 To

-slave DNSSEC-enabled domains (where the RRSIGS are in the AXFR), a
+run secondary DNSSEC-enabled domains (where the RRSIGS are in the AXFR), a

 bind-dnssec-db